emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: cl98.html

+    Processor and memory technology trends show a continual increase in the cost of accessing main memory.
+Machine designers have tried to mitigate the effect of this trend through a variety of techniques that attempt to reduce or tolerate memory latency.
+    These techniques, unfortunately, have only been partially successful for pointer-manipulating programs.
+Recent research has demonstrated that these programs can benefit greatly from the complementary approach of reorganizing pointer data structures to improve cache locality.
+This paper describes how a generational garbage collector can be used to achieve a cache-conscious data layout, in which objects with high temporal affinity are placed next to each other, so they are likely to reside in the same cache block.
+The paper demonstrates the feasibility of collecting low overhead, real-time profiling information about data access patterns for object-oriented languages, and describes a new copying algorithm that utilizes this information to produce a cache-conscious object layout.
+Preliminary results indicate that this technique reduces cache miss rates by 21-42\%, and improves program performance by 14-37\%.

 * .. _CH97:

   William D Clinger & Lars T Hansen.
 1997. "`Generational Garbage Collection and the Radioactive Decay Model <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.164.370&rep=rep1&type=pdf>`_".
 ACM.
 Proceedings of PLDI 1997.

   .. abstract: ch97.html

+    If a fixed exponentially decreasing probability distribution function is used to model every object's lifetime, then the age of an object gives no information about its future life expectancy.
+    This *radioactive decay model* implies that there can be no rational basis for deciding which live objects should be promoted to another generation.
+Yet there remains a rational basis for deciding how many objects to promote, when to collect garbage, and which generations to collect.

+    Analysis of the model leads to a new kind of generational garbage collector whose effectiveness does not depend upon heuristics that predict which objects will live longer than others.

+    This result provides insight into the computational advantages of generational garbage collection, with implications for the management of objects whose life expectancies are difficult to predict.

 * .. _COHEN81: